Vandravon/Vandravon/README.md

 - 👋 Hi, I’m @Vandravon!
 - 👀 I’m interested in web dev!
-- 🌱 I’m currently learning HTML, CSS, JS, PHP and SQL!
+- 🌱 I’m currently learning Angular, C# and dotNet!
-- 💻 I prefer Front-End.
-JS is not easy for me but I keep going!
-- 💞️ Now I'm pretty shy and trying to get better, but I hope I can collaborate on Web small projects later!
 - 📫 How to reach me: Github only (I hope I'll add more!)

 <!---